 Heat from hair dryers, curling irons, flat irons or hot rollers can leave hair dry, damaged, and more frizz-prone.
 Try to keep the use of hot tools to a minimum, and take precautions when you do.
 Read all about safe heat styling here.
 Always use a protectant first such as Hairstory Dressed Up.
 Much less risky is diffusing hair on the cool setting to boost shine and minimize frizz.
 Try it with your head flipped over and scrunch at the same time to create bounce and volume.

 Try to keep the use of hot tools to a minimum, and take precautions when you do.

 But when it comes to natural-looking curl, those ringlets tend to form more easily when air-dried.

-To minimize exposure to heat tools, pick your straight days wisely so rain or snow doesn’t ruin your hard work, and always use protection (see above).
-And try not to keep reapplying heat on subsequent days to prevent more damage.
+To minimize exposure to heat tools, pick your straight hair days wisely so rain or snow doesn’t ruin your hard work, and always use protection (see above).
+And try not to keep reapplying heat on subsequent days to prevent damaged hair.

 Moisture: A Must

-Some people with thicker, tighter curls swear by the LOC method – which stands for leave-in conditioner, oil, and cream – layered onto damp hair to help protect, moisturize and soften.
+Some people with thicker, tighter curls swear by the LOC method – which stands for leave-in conditioner, oil, and cream – layered onto damp hair to help protect, moisturize and soften coarse hair.